 - Emails not received: Some emails will be blocked by your email providers, and may not even get to your SPAM folder.
 We are experiencing this especially with respect to BTinternet email addresses.
 If this applies to you, please email WebsiteLaunch@rps.org or call 0117 3164489.

-- DIG digital online: We are aware that online membership of DIG is not showing in personal profiles and are working on this.
+- DIG digital online: We became aware that online membership of DIG was not showing in personal profiles and have now resolved this.

 If you have any feedback on the new site once it is launched, we would appreciate you providing this using this online form.